AOSC-Archive/aosc-wiki/developers/aosc-os/monthly-exceptions.md

 - **Category 2:** Heavily relied on frequent updates to remain functional.
 This category is most well represented by tools which reads online APIs/page contents for its basic functionality, for example, youtube-dl.
 - **Category 3:** Essential to basic Internet access in certain regions.
 This category is most well represented by network utilities which have to work around new blockades and constraints, for example, shadowsocks.
 - **Category 4:** Non-major Kernel updates.
 For example, going from 4.13.1 to 4.13.n, n>1 should be permitted as a bugfix update and made available in the stable repository upon internal testing; while going from 4.13.1 to 4.x.y, x>13 will require that the new Kernel packages to go through the full monthly cyclce.
+- **Category 5:** AOSC OS distribution-specific development toolkits, which should be the newest at all times.

 Exception List
 ========